vjpal3/Bigdata-Microservices-Spring-Cloud-Repos/README.md

   - Provides exception handling for invalid username/password and duplicate username

 - ### [Fraud-detection Python Microservice](https://github.com/vjpal3/Fraud-Detection-PythonML-Service)
-  - This Python microservice builds a fraud detection model using Logistic Regression machine learning Algorithm to predict fradulent and non-fradulent transactions
+  - This Python microservice builds a fraud detection model using Logistic Regression machine learning algorithm to predict fradulent and non-fradulent transactions
   - Works on a financial data set having over 6 million data points
   - Calculates statistics such as Accuracy, Precision and Recall